Jean-Poul/DBD-Exam-Project/README.md

 * Trello

 ### Getting Started
-In order to run this application it is required to have a container runtime installed and running.
-We recommend using Docker.
+In order to run this application it is required to have docker deamon installed and running.
+We recommend using Docker desktop.

 ### Documentation
 To be able to test our endpoints use the following link to view the documentation for our endpoints.